hop-protocol/docs/hop-node/staking.md

 Remove liquidity any unused liquidity

-Example: Unstake on 100 USDC on Arbitrum&#x20;
+Example: Unstake on 100 USDC on Arbitrum

 {% tabs %}
 {% tab title="Docker" %}